openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The algorithm-specific secret key for ML-DSA + EdDSA keys is this series of values:

  - A fixed-length octet string representing the EdDSA secret key, whose length depends on the algorithm ID as specified in {{tab-eddsa-artifacts}}.

  - A fixed-length octet string containing the ML-DSA secret key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

-The algorithm-specific public key for ML-DSA + ECDSA keys is this series of values:

- - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}} and with length specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

-The algorithm-specific secret key for ML-DSA + ECDSA keys is this series of values:

- - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string containing the ML-DSA secret key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.